escapin/ElectionManager/README.md

 The system is designed to be run on https, therefore running the system online on http would allow the interception of transmitted passwords.

-## Developent Environment
+## Development Environment

 The development environment can be created with

 ```
 make devenv
 ```
-This creates a locally runnable configuration for the webinterface as well as download the sElect project from https://github.com/escapin/sElect.git and create the development environment for it.
+This creates a locally runnable configuration for the web interface as well as download the sElect project from https://github.com/escapin/sElect.git and create the development environment for it.
 The created files can be removed by `make devclean`.